Advice and guidance for customers applying for the Woodland Carbon Guarantee.

-Once the auction closes the bids will be accepted on the basis of price (below the reserve) until the available budget has been committed.
-For successful bids, the price agreed at auction will be index-linked based on the Consumer Price Index for April of each year as published by the Office of National Statistics.
-Index-linking will commence from the WCC start date, which is the last date that trees are planted for the project.
+For successful bids, the price agreed at auction will be index-linked on an annual basis based on the Consumer Price Index 12-month rate in April of each year, as published by the Office of National Statistics.
+Index-linking will commence from the Woodland Carbon Code start date, which is the last date that trees are planted for the project.

 If the project is successful at the auction then a conditional 30-35 year contract is offered.
 An example of theis available for you to view.

 4 - Validation

 Once you have a conditional offer of a contract after the auction, you can begin to plant your woodland and have it validated under the WCC.
 It is important not to start planting your woodland (or carrying out any other on-site work) before you have a conditional offer of a contract as this would invalidate your WCaG application.
 All contracts are conditional at this point on securing validation under the WCC.